EnesAkbulut2230/EnesAkbulut2230/README.md

-- 👋 Hi, I’m @EnesAkbulut2230 I'm a Freshman in Bilkent University
+I’m Enes I'm a Freshman in Bilkent University
-- 👀 I’m interested in coding and sports
+I’m interested in coding and sports
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- ⚡ Fun fact: I knew but as I realized I just forgot Java

 <!---
 EnesAkbulut2230/EnesAkbulut2230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.